-Canada has waited 40 years to host a men’s World Cup match.
-On June 12, BMO Field becomes the stage where that wait ends.
-The Canada opening ceremony doesn’t just kick off the country’s first home game in tournament history.
+Canada is two days away from its first home men’s World Cup match.
+On June 12, BMO Field becomes the stage where four decades of waiting end.
+The Canada opening ceremony does more than kick off the country’s first home game in tournament history.
 It welcomes a nation onto football’s biggest stage with a show built around mosaic, music, and a coast-to-coast-to-coast journey across Canadian identity.

 Michael Bublé and Alanis Morissette anchor a lineup that runs from Canadian R&B and folk-country to Palestinian-Chilean pop and a French rapper performing the unofficial anthem of the 2018 World Cup.